Tj-jiaoao/Tj-jiaoao/README.md

 # TJ_Jiaoao

 ## Hey there, I'm Jiao Ao! 👋
-I'm a second-year undergraduate student from Tongji University who loves photography, watching movies, and traveling.
+I'm a third-year undergraduate student from Tongji University who loves photography, watching movies, and traveling.
 I'm currently working hard to improve my coding skills.

 ## Personal blog
 I have a personal blog, with some learning&life experiences on it, you can access it with the following url: https://tj-jiaoao.github.io.